juancarlospaco/faster-than-requests/README.md

 - PIP fails to install or fails build the wheel ?.

-Add at the end of the PIP install command ` --no-cache-dir --no-binary :all: `, not my Bug.
+Add at the end of the PIP install command:

+` --isolated --disable-pip-version-check --no-cache-dir --no-binary :all: `

+Not my Bug.

 - How to Build the project ?.